p-alik/gearmand/docs/libgearman/gearman_execute.rst

 If :c:func:`gearman_execute()` is given a :c:type:`gearman_work_t` that has been built with a reducer, it takes the :c:type:`gearman_argument_t` and executs it against a :term:`function` as it normally would, but it tells the function to then process the results through a :term:`reducer` function that the :c:type:`gearman_work_t` was created with.

-What is happening is that the function is mappping work up into units, and then sending each of them to the reducer function.
-Once all work is completed, the mapper function will aggregate the work and return a result.
+What is happening is that the function is mappping/splitting work up into units, and then sending each of them to the reducer function.
+Once all work is completed, the :term:`mapper` function will aggregate the work via an aggregator function, :c:type:`gearman_aggregator_fn`, and return a result.

 If any of the units of work error, the job will be aborted.
 The resulting value will be stored in the :c:type:`gearman_task_st`.